Improved childcare for working parents and ambitious return-to-work initiatives were among the HR takeaways from the Chancellor’s Spring Budget.

 “Similarly for working parents, measures to support the cost of childcare will hopefully encourage more professionals to return to work with the right support available.

-“The steps announced today are positive, especially with regards to those who are economically unactive due to long-term sickness, disability, or ill health.
+“The steps announced today are positive, especially with regards to those who are economically inactive due to long-term sickness, disability, or ill health.
 However, there are still large proportions of the population who struggle to access work and need support in doing so such as ex-service leavers, neurodivergent professionals and caregivers.
 Not only does hiring from outside your usual talent pool make good business sense, but it’s more importantly allowing those who might need certain tweaks to the application process, or access to part-time work a chance to thrive in a skills short labour market.”

-With more than 1 million cacancies in the job market, there is clearly a need to keep older workers at work, or attract them back.
+With more than 1 million vacancies in the job market, there is clearly a need to keep older workers at work, or attract them back.
 Jeremy Hunt's decision to raise the tax free pension allowance will help retain older staff who want work to pay.

 Hunt unveiled new skills courses, dubbed ‘returnerships’, which will focus on boosting the over-50s chance of finding work.

 Of this plan, Anthony Painter, the Chartered Management Institute’s (CMI) Policy Director, said: “Supporting over-50s back to work, where possible, will be critical to plugging our chronic skills gap, returning to pre-pandemic employment levels, and building an economy which works for all generations.
-The ‘returnships’ are an important first step.”
+The ‘returnerships’ are an important first step.”

 He added: “The success of the approach will rely on managers changing their attitudes toward hiring older workers.
 Our research shows that just four out of 10 (41%) of managers are open to hiring people aged between 50 and 64 ‘to a large extent.’
 We need businesses to shake off this stigma and embrace the opportunity to bring in a new wealth of talent.

 “So the CMI is calling on the UK Government to introduce a ‘Help to Hire’ initiative to help small businesses recruit over-50s.
 Similar to the Government’s existing Help to Grow: Management scheme, the programme would subsidise leaders in small firms to undertake an intensive course covering everything from adopting digital technology to sourcing new potential markets.
-A ‘Help to Hire’ scheme would complement the newly-announced returnships for older workers.”
+A ‘Help to Hire’ scheme would complement the newly-announced returnerships for older workers.”

 Kerry Linley, founder and CEO at apprenticeship software company Rubitek, said that whilst the introduction of this new over 50s scheme programme sounds broadly positive, the immediate question was "how it will work in practice.”